elan-dcc/elan-dcc.github.io/content/en/researchers/finish.md

 menu = 'researchers_menu'
 +++

-# What to do you when you've concluded your research?
+# Before submission/publication

-Once your end product, regardless of its form (such as a paper, factsheet, report, and so on), and regardless of whether it will be published or not, has been completed, we require researchers to send the manuscript at least **2 weeks before submittance** to the following:
+Once your research is complete, regardless of its form (e.g., paper, factsheet, report) and whether it will be published or not, submit the manuscript at least **two weeks before its intended submission** to the following:
 - The principal investigator (PI) of your research
-- The chiefs of ELAN: D. Mook and J. Struijs
+- ELAN chiefs: D. Mook and J. Struijs
-- The general ELAN email address: elan@lumc.nl
+-  General ELAN email: elan@lumc.nl

-The PI or one of the chiefs will present the manuscript to [the scientific board]({{< relref sciencecommittee >}} "The scientific board").
-The board will check the sections that concern ELAN and will gauge the overall research quality.
-Your PI **is required to get back to you within one week** {{< comment >}}nadat de scientific board een conclusie heeft gemaakt of na het mailen?{{< /comment >}}
+The PI or one of the chiefs will present the manuscript to the ELAN scientific board for review.
+The board will evaluate sections concerning ELAN and assess the overall research quality.
+You will receive feedback from your PI **within 2-4 weeks.**

-Once approved by hte board, you can submit and publish your work.
+After the board's approval, you may proceed with sumitting and publishing your work.

-# What to do after publishing?
+# Post-publication
-After you have published your work, you have to perform the following steps **within 4 weeks after the date of publication**.
+Within **four weeks** of publication, complete the following:

-- contact elan.dcc@lumc.nl to organise a repo containing your publication and the code you've used to generate results
+- Contact elan.dcc@lumc.nl to organise a repository containing your publication and the code used for results
-- contact Statistics Netherlands if you've used data from them with the link of your publication
+- Inform Statistics Netherlands, if applicable, by providing the publication link
-- contact Converis if you're a PhD student
+- If you are a PhD student, contact Converis